john-forrest/aws-get-started-terraform/9-pizza-app-config-v2/README.md

 another bucket.
 The advantage of the latter is, for real, different teams could control these files, but for this exercise it is not worth the hassle.

+Extend pattern so can be overriden by local variables if we want.

 This config is purely to setup a bucket to hold central config values for the applications side of this project.